Cuso International: 1970s and 1980s

 Cuso began recruiting experienced professionals to serve as volunteers in the 1970s.
 In 1971, programming expanded to the Caribbean and Cuso launched its first large-scale project to rebuild schools in Nigeria following the civil war.
 Cuso's programs expanded to Central America in 1973 and the organization started posting regional directors overseas and created field staff positions.

 At home in Canada, Cuso began traveling cross-country in a "Mobile Learning Centre," with an aim toward improving international development information and influencing Canadian government trade and aid policies.
 In the late 1970s, Cuso became more politically engaged, providing humanitarian aid to South Africa's liberation movement and working for social and political change with Latin American partners.

 Cuso changed its name in 1981, from the Canadian University Service Overseas to simply Cuso to reflect the fact that universities were no longer the sole recruitment sites.
-From 1984–85, Cuso began creating partnerships between Canadian organizations and international groups working for social justice in the Global South.
+From 1984 to 1985, Cuso began creating partnerships between Canadian organizations and international groups working for social justice in the Global South.
 One of the first examples was a 1985 program that led to cooperation between the Saskatchewan-based Grain Services Union and SINITAB, the workers’ union at Mozambique’s largest food-processing plant.